daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Google Chrome browser

 In MDS we will be using many tools that work most reliably on the Google Chrome browser (including our online quiz software).
-To install it, go to [https://www.google.com/chrome/](https://www.google.com/chrome/), click on "Download Chrome" and follow the instructions on the website to finish the installation.
+To install it, go to [https://www.google.com/chrome/](https://www.google.com/chrome/), click on "Download Chrome", choose the deb-file, download it to your computer and click on the downloaded file to install it.

-> Note: ensure that you download the Chrome installer and then install it by clicking on the file after it downloads (i.e., do not select the option to open with Software install).
+> Note that if you select "open with" and try to open the file directly with the Ubuntu Software app instead of downloading it first, the software app might complain that the file is not supported.

 ## LastPass password manager